tachigo/tLBS/deps/googletest/googlemock/docs/for_dummies.md

 If you are lucky, the mocks you need to use have already been implemented by some nice people.
-If, however, you find yourself in the position to write a mock class, relax - gMock turns this task into a fun game!
+If, however, you find yourself in the position to write a mock class, relax - gMock turns this execute into a fun game!
 (Well, almost.)

 #### How to Define It